aatuh/recsys/web/public/readme-root.md

 # RecSys: A Recommendation Service

 RecSys is a domain-agnostic recommendation platform.
 You send opaque item/user/event IDs and receive top-K recommendations or “similar items” tuned per namespace.
-The system favors safe defaults, multi-tenant isolation, and clear guardrails (see `docs/concepts_and_metrics.md` for terminology) so you can ship quickly without sacrificing control.
+The system favors safe defaults, multi-tenant isolation, and clear guardrails (automatic thresholds that block risky changes before they ship; see `docs/concepts_and_metrics.md` for terminology) so you can ship quickly without sacrificing control.

+> **Where this fits:** Architecture & mental model.

+---

+## New here?
+Start with this path

+If you want a two-minute, non-technical explanation first, read `docs/recsys_in_plain_language.md`.

+1. **Understand the product** – Read `docs/business_overview.md` to see what RecSys does, why guardrails matter, and how it fits into your business workflows.
+2. **Follow the narrative tour** – Walk through `docs/zero_to_first_recommendation.md` to ingest a tiny catalog and fetch your first recommendations with Acme Outfitters.
+3. **Integrate via HTTP** – Use `docs/quickstart_http.md` for the full hosted API quickstart (ingestion, troubleshooting, error handling).
+If you only want to prove the loop works end to end, start with the “Hello RecSys in 3 calls” section in that doc.
+4. **Dive into the reference** – Keep `docs/api_reference.md` handy for every endpoint, limits, and behavioral guarantees.

+Prefer persona/lifecycle views or a phase-based checklist?
+After finishing the four steps above, skim `docs/overview.md` (personas) and `docs/onboarding_checklist.md` (week-by-week plan).

 ---